 Are you meeting targets?
 Then you’re on your way.
-Or maybe you’re way behind and need to restrategize.
+Or maybe you’re tracking behind and need to re-evaluate.

-B2D companies looking to market their products on social media need to understand that the long game is essential to success.
+B2D companies looking to market their products on social media must understand that the long game is essential to success.

 The same applies to developers looking for the best way to promote themselves.

 For B2D companies, don’t forget to make your product easily accessible to developers when you’re just starting out.
 You want them to use it on an actual project and see for themselves whether it will solve their problems before you introduce a paid version.
 And take advantage of Developer Marketing campaigns and Developer Relations (DevRel).
 These form the framework of a successful social media campaign.